railwayapp/docs/src/pages/deployment/custom-domains.md

 title: Custom Domains
 ---

-Custom domains can be configured inside of the Deployment -> Domains tab.
+Custom domains can be configured inside the Deployment -> Domains tab.

 Each Railway environment will automatically be configured with a public Railway domain, which looks like `*.up.railway.app`.
 This can be changed at any time if